HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/open-source-group-kickoff.md

 Are there any notable capabilities / milestones we do NOT expect to be in place at the beginning of work on this milestone?

+- **Participant advisory council (PAC):** We will not have a participant advisory council in place when work begins on this deliverable.
+Instead, this deliverable will be required to onboard members of the PAC once we begin work on setting it up.
+- **Site content translations:** We will not yet have a process in place to translate the content of our static site or repository documents.
+That will be addressed in a future 30k ft deliverable.

 ### Open questions
 <!-- Optional -->